jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 > and the results of the testing._

 ### Acceptance Testing
+Number of user stories that have passed all acceptance criteria test: 8 (all stories for sprint 2)

+Number of user stories that have some acceptance criteria test failing: 0

+Number of user stories that have not had any testing yet: 0

+Issues found during testing:
+> During sprint 2 we had one issue where the SignOut link was available on the GamePage when it shouldn’t have been.
+We fixed this issue without any problems.

+<br><br>
 > _Report on the number of user stories that have passed all their
 > acceptance criteria tests, the number that have some acceptance
 > criteria tests failing, and the number of user stories that